Supplemental Educational Opportunity Grant

 How much money will I get from Federal Supplemental Educational Opportunity Grant?

 Depending on the funding, your EFC, general financial need, and several other factors, most students will receive between $100 and $4,000.
-There are three possible ways that the grant money is given, depending on each college’s policy.
+There are three possible ways that the grant money is available, depending on each college’s policy.
 Your school or college may credit your account, give you a check, or combine these two methods.
 For each term, your college or university will provide the payment.

-Important Notes:
+Important Notes

 • Submitting the FAFSA application as soon as possible also increases your chance to receive maximum allocation money for the Federal Supplemental Educational Opportunity Grant.